dewynl/msc-ai-capstone-project/docs/dissertation.md

 The initial approach explored function calling architecture treating syllabus generation as program synthesis.
 The model generated sequences of function calls (e.g., `set_info()`, `add_module()`) interpreted by a `SyllabusBuilder` execution engine to construct valid educational content.

-**Empirical Findings:** The approach achieved 0% evaluation pass rate.
-Task complexity—requiring exact UUID generation from 960 modules—exceeded small model capacity (< 100M parameters).
-Despite theoretically sound design, the model could not reliably select components by identifier.
+**Empirical Findings:** Complete failure.
+0% evaluation pass rate across 50 test cases.
+The model couldn't reliably generate exact UUID strings matching database entries—not even close.
+Despite theoretically sound design, the task complexity (selecting from 960 unique identifiers) exceeded CodeT5-small's capacity.
 Full architectural specifications and evaluation results are in Appendix A.1.

 **Key Insight:** Task formulation fundamentally impacts model success independently of architectural sophistication.
-Component selection by exact identifier generation proved insurmountable, suggesting index-based selection might be more tractable.
+When the model can't do what you're asking, the problem might be the ask, not the model.

 ### 5.1.3 Systematic Decision Analysis